Heshan-Ratn/CW_OOP_w2082289/GUI_AND_BACKEND/Backend/README.md

 - Maven

-- MySQL for your device
+- MySQL for your device : [Watch video to get started](https://youtu.be/Sfvpgu9ID2Q?si=e7rH7kAGTBwRduGR)

+- Postman Desktop agent : This is needed for testing the REST API Endpoints: [postman agent download](https://www.postman.com/downloads/postman-agent/)

 ## Setup and Installation